Tomerinho/Tomerinho/README.md

-- 👋 Hi, I’m @Tomerinho
+- 👋 Hi, I’m @Tomerinio

 I've been developing games for a few years, mainly using Unity.<br>
 Also did some character modeling with Maya.<br>